mirzask/notes/docs/cards.md

             - Joel Topf - Cr x 20
         - Dosing during *acute episode* - $\text{home dose} \times 2$ in IV form administered BID/TID for 48-72hrs (Clyde Yancy)
             - DOSE trial - no diff b/w continuous diuresis vs intermittent IV boluses
+        - NEJM tidbits:
+            - PO Lasix bioavailability is highly variable (mean, approximately 50%; range, 10 to 90).
+By contrast, bumex and torsemide have higher and more consistent oral bioavailability.
+            - PO and IV doses of bumex and torsemide are equivalent b/c they do not have absorption-limited kinetics
+            - Torsemide has a longer half-life in pts w/ HF (6 hrs) than Lasix (2.7 hrs) or Bumex (1.3 hrs).
+Thus, in theory torsemide should be more effective, but the data doesn't really pan out.
+            - Torsemide vs. Lasix: Torsemide reduces hospital readmissions for HF (DiNicolantonio, 2012)
+            - Remember that during acute decompensated HF, Na retention is more avid
+        - Bob Centor gives Torsemide (prefers once daily) to new HF pts and existing HF pts who req'd metolazone during hospitalization.
+He'll then Rx metolazone PRN (based on daily weights).
+[Source](https://twitter.com/medrants/status/1167765807776092160)
     - **Aldosterone antagonists**
         - CrCl > 30 + K < 5
         - useful in HFpEF pts w/ elevated BNP